MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/Remove-IISSiteBinding.md

 ```

 ### -RemoveConfigOnly
-Indicates that this operation does not remove the HTTPS certificate binding information and only remove the IIS binding configuration information in the applicationhost.config.
+Indicates that this operation does not remove the SSL certificate information and only removes the IIS binding configuration information in the applicationhost.config.

-If you want to delete a binding of HTTPS and the HTTPS binding is sharing a certificate with other bindings, you should remove only IIS binding configuration with this parameter.
+If you want to delete a HTTPS binding configuration that shares a SSL certificate with other existing bindings, only the IIS binding configuration should be removed so that the SSL certificate information remains.
-Otherwise, the other bindings which were using the same certficate will not work anymore.
+This is to ensure that the other existing bindings will still have access to the certificate.

-This parameter is ignored if you are removing a binding which does not have a certificate binding.
+This parameter is ignored if you are removing a binding which does not have a certificate.

 ```yaml